Chapter 13 : 12- A Warning of War

 “Don’t bother, Miller.
 You won’t be needing it for now.”
 Bailey turned on the spot and Harry saw Edmund Selwyn walking casually towards him.
 “Nice to see you got here alright.
 Hogwarts give you any trouble?”

-“A simple Imperius Curse on the squib caretaker and trouble will be the last thing on your mind in that place.”
+“A simple Imperius Curse on the squib caretaker and trouble will be the last thing on your mind.”
 Bailey replied though he was still glancing occasionally at the river.

 “I am rebuilding the Death Eaters.”
 Selwyn said.
 “And I want you to join me.”
 Bailey tore his gaze away from the scar and stared at Selwyn.
 “You’re not scared are you?”
 Selwyn said smiling.
 “From what I hear you are an exceptional young Wizard.
-Slytherin duelling champion, expert Potioneer and all round arrogant little sod.
-But we can work on that last one.”
+Slytherin duelling champion, Potioneer prodigy, all round arrogant little sod but we can work on that last one.”
+Selwyn added nonchalantly.
+“And in constant trouble for bullying Muggle-borns and putting them in their place.
+It really is a shame that your parents don’t stick for you and what you believe in.”

 Bailey continued to stare at Selwyn.
 “How do you-?”
 He started but Selwyn cut in.